killerkenobi/killerkenobi.github.io/articles/2023-11-19-plan-to-fail-dont-fail-to-plan.md

----
-title: Plan to Fail, Don't Fail to Plan
+# Plan to Fail, Don't Fail to Plan
-author: anthony
-date: 2023-11-19 13:30:00 -400
-categories: [agile,leadership]
-tags: [management,leadership,agile]
----
+November 19, 2023

 > This is the first article in a series that I will be reflecting on what I have learned in the past few years of working at tech companies
 > I started working in the private sector shortly after graduating college.
 I quickly learned that a good college teaches you how to learn